datascienceguide/datascienceguide.github.io/_posts/introduction/2016-12-26-data-science-framework.md

 ---

 This section outlines the steps in the data science framework and answers what is data mining.
-It ends with issues and imporatant topics with data science.
+It ends with issues and important topics with data science.

 [Data Science](http://datascienceguide.github.io/what-is-data-science/) is the art of turning data into actions and the overall framework is the following 7 high level steps: